omegaup/omegaup/frontend/www/docs/Run-a-contest-at-your-school.md

 * https://secure.gravatar.com (Optional, displays the user avatar in the top-right corner)
 * https://accounts.google.com (Optional, for logging in via Google)
-* https://connect.facebook.net and https://s-static.*.facebook.com (Optional, for logging in via Facebook)

 All of these use HTTPS connections, so only port 443 is required.
 Connections on port 80 will not work since they are automatically redirected to HTTPS.
 Also, make sure your firewall is configured to use DENY instead of DROP.
 Otherwise, the browser will attempt to connect to the domains listed above, and without a response it will wait 20–30 seconds before timing out, causing the page to load very slowly.